jcuervas/ionic-technical-test/README.md

 > Optional: Improve the UI of the form, feel free to show us your skills.

 ### Improvements
-Current notifications are stored in a project fixture.
+- Current notifications are stored in a project fixture.
 We would like to store them in a database.
 We would like to use the capacitor storage plugin to store them in the device.
+- Test are outdated.
+We would like to test the notification creation function, so test should be updated so a notification is created and the list of notifications is updated accordingly.